Evolution of progenitors for electron capture supernovae: Methods

 \subsubsection{Correction for the reaction rate of electron capture and $\beta^-$-decay}

 The Coulomb screening for the electron capture rate \citep{cou74, gut96, juo10} is taken into account in our code.
-Originally, the rate of the electron capture of j-th nucleus $\lambda_{ec, j}$ is written as
+Originally, the rate of the electron capture by j-th nucleus $\lambda_{ec, j}$ is written as

 where $\sigma_{ec, j}$ is the electron capture cross section and $\epsilon^0_j$ is the threshold energy of the reaction \citep{juo10}.
-This equation implies that $\lambda_{ec, j}$ rapidly increases when $\mu_e$ exceeds $\epsilon^0_j$, since electrons obey the Fermi-Dirac statistics.
-In highly dense regions, the equation of state of nuclei should include the Coulomb correction, and this affects the pressure, the entropy and also the chemical potential owing to the change of the Helmholtz energy.
+This equation implies that $\lambda_{ec, j}$ rapidly increases when $\mu_e$ exceeds $\epsilon^0_j$ since electrons obey Fermi-Dirac statistics.
+In highly dense regions, the equation of state of nuclei should include the Coulomb correction, and this affects the pressure, the entropy, and also the chemical potential owing to the change of Helmholtz energy.
 Because the chemical potential depends on a proton number $Z$, change in $Z$ through the electron capture $(A, Z)+e^- \rightarrow (A, Z-1)+\nu_e$ will change the threshold energy of the reaction by the amount

-where $\Gamma_z=Z^{2/3}\bar{Z}^{4/3}\frac{e^2}{a_i kT}, a_i=(\frac{3}{4\pi n_i})^{1/3}$ is the Coulomb coupling parameter for Z nucleus, $\bar{Z}$ is the mean charge of ions, and the four constants are $c_1=0.2843, c_2=-0.054, d_0=-9/16$, and $d_1=0.460$ respectively \citep{dew73}.
+where $\Gamma_z=Z^{2/3}\bar{Z}^{4/3}\frac{e^2}{a_i kT}, a_i=(\frac{3}{4\pi n_i})^{1/3}$ is the Coulomb coupling parameter for Z nucleus, $\bar{Z}$ is the mean charge of ions, and the four constants are $c_1=0.2843, c_2=-0.054, d_0=-9/16$, and $d_1=0.460$, respectively \citep{dew73}.
 Therefore the effective threshold energy becomes

-We assume that the energy distribution function for degenerate electrons does not change its shape in a small difference in electron density.
-Thus to take into account the effect of the Coulomb correction, we first evaluate the effective electron density that reproduces the effective chemical potential as the corrected Fermi energy,
+We assume that the energy distribution function for degenerate electrons does not change its shape for a small difference in electron density.
+Thus to take into account the effect of the Coulomb correction of the rates, we first evaluate the effective electron density that reproduces the effective chemical potential as the corrected Fermi energy,